stachowskitim/FLOWSS/README.md

 In addition to flow rate, attenuators offer another dimension used to change the sample dose, and is most advantageous to save sample volume.
 However, this changes the dose rate and therefore might cause a difference in the sample response.
 Atteunation values (up to two) can be defined in fraction of flux attenuated (e.g. 10% transmission should be input as 0.1) and is specified with the -f parameter:

 ```
-flows.py -f .1 .1
+flows.py -g .1 .1
 ```

-Since most likely the user will want to define all of these parameters so that the dose is most accurately approximated, a final parameter `-g` can be used *alone* to input all the definitions in a plain text file.
+Since most likely the user will want to define all of these parameters so that the dose is most accurately approximated, a final parameter `-i` can be used *alone* to input all the definitions in a plain text file.
 Each parameter, in alphabetical order according to the parameter key, should be placed on its own line with space seperated values so that the final file should look like (without comments):

 ```
 100 99 88 77 55 42 31 22 31 16 5 1  # -a, list of doses for sample
 2300                                # -b, dose rate
 100                                 # -c, SND
 200                                 # -d, volume limit
-0.2 0.4 1.0                         # -e, beam
+0.2 0.4 1.0                         # -e, beam dimensions
 0.2 0.4 1.0                         # -f, illuminated volume dimensions
 0.1 .01                             # -g, attenuator values
 ```